The Ultimate Guide to Food in Samoa

 Produce Markets

 One of the unmissable foodie experiences in Samoa is its markets.
-Fugalei Market is the largest market in Samoa where, between the stalls with large mounds of tropical fruit and vegetables, are vendors selling traditional Samoan meals, such as palusami and fai’ai elegi.
+Fugalei Market is the largest market in Samoa, where, between the stalls with large mounds of tropical fruit and vegetables, vendors sell traditional Samoan meals, such as palusami and fai’ai elegi.
 A similar experience with fewer stalls can be found at the Salelologa Market on Savai’i.
-Dive into the details of each market and much more in the 8 Best Markets in Samoa.

 Samoan Cooking Classes